 Brazilian Fish and Coconut Milk Stew (Moqueca)

-Moqueca, a traditional Brazilian fish stew, takes different forms throughout the country; this version, from Bahia, originally made with a local fish, is enriched with coconut milk and palm oil, a traditionally West African cooking fat.
-Its vibrant red color is the product of a high concentration of beta carotene.
-If you can’t find it, coconut oil makes a fine, albeit colorless, substitute.
+This stew was inspired by one Brazilian writer Neide Rigo ate at Peixaria do Sales on Brazil’s Ilha de Marajó.
+You can use any firm-fleshed white fish, such as catfish or halibut.
+Moqueca is a traditional Brazilian fish stew and takes different forms throughout the country.
+This version is enriched with coconut milk and palm oil, a traditionally West African cooking fat.
+Its vibrant color is the product of the oil, but if you can’t find it, coconut oil makes a fine, albeit colorless, substitute.

 What You Will Need